CD-Rom vs. Data DVD's for High Resolution Digital Image Storage

 in the United States.

-Our scanning and archiving services provide you with high resolution digital photos.
-We have two options for storing your high resolution files, CD-Rom and Data DVD.
-We'll discuss these two formats in more detail below.
 Along with your high resolution files we can also provide you with a number of other output options that make having a digital photo collection fun and easy to use.
-Our other output options include: DVD Videos of your photos: Uploading of your photos to leading "Photo Sharing" web sites where you can order real prints, calendars, and other photo gifts, or share pictures with family and friends: JPEG DVD Player compatible disks: Contact Sheets to easily locate the photo you're looking for: and Software for Photo Editing, Viewing, and Organization:
+Our other output options include: 1 - DVD Videos of your photos: 2 - Uploading of your photos to leading "Photo Sharing" and "online backup and cloud storage" web sites where you can backup all your digital photos and access them anywhere that has Internet access or from your iPhone or iPador as well as share pictures with family and friends via email or on social networking sites like Facebook: 3 - Contact Sheets to easily locate the photo you're looking for.

 CD vs. Data DVD for storage of your High Resolution Scans:

-After scanning, your new digital photos need to be saved to some type of digital media for storage purposes.
+After scanning, your new digital photos need to be saved to some type of digital media for storage and transport purposes.
 We offer two options for storage of your new digital images: CD and Data DVD.
 Most of us know what a CD-Rom is but the term Data DVD may be new to you.

 What is a Data DVD?
 A Data DVD is not a DVD Video; it will not play in a set top DVD player.
 Data DVDs work just like a CD-Rom.
 They are a storage medium for storing files just like a CD.
 The only difference is they hold more information than a CD would.
 Data DVDs work with computers like CD-Roms do.
 However your computer needs to have a DVD-Rom disk drive to read our Data DVDs.